-Apple Retail Chief: Fastest Way To Pre-Order iPhone X Is Through The App
+Apple Retail Chief: Fastest Way To Preorder iPhone X Is Through The App

 At the debut of Apple's massive new Chicago store, CEO Tim Cook and head of retail Angela Ahrendts sat down with BuzzFeed News to talk Trump, the future of Apple retail, and the upcoming launch of the iPhone X, or what the company describes as "the future of the smartphone."

-Reports of iPhone X supply shortages, however, have customers wondering just how long wait times for the much-anticipated, $1000 phone will be.
-According to Ahrendts, the fastest way to pre-order the phone the device on Friday October 27 is via the Apple Store app at 12:01 a.m.
-She also noted that when the iPhone X officially goes on sale on November 3rd "there [will be] some in stores."
+Reports of iPhone X supply shortages, however, have customers wondering just how long wait times for the much-anticipated, $1,000 phone will be.
+According to Ahrendts, the fastest way to preorder the device on Friday October 27 is via the Apple Store app at 12:01 a.m.
+She also noted that when the iPhone X officially goes on sale on November 3 "there [will be] some in stores."
 In a press release, Apple said, "walk-in customers are encouraged to arrive early."

 "The iPhone X really sets the tone for the next decade in technology.
 It has a lot of new technology in it," Cook told BuzzFeed News.
 On the matter of supply constraints, the CEO said, "We'll be working as hard as possible to make as many as possible."